Computing classical modular forms: Computing L -functions rigorously

 \begin{defn} Suppose $k$ is \emph{even}.
 We define the \defi{analytic rank} of $f$ to be the order of vanishing of $L(f,s)$ at $k/2$. \end{defn}

-If $L^{(n)}(f,k/2) \neq 0$, one can certify such statement by using ball arithmetic, while working with enough precision.
+When $L^{(n)}(f,k/2) \neq 0$ one can certify such a statement using ball arithmetic by working with enough precision.
 However, if $L^{(n)}(f,k/2) = 0$, this approach does not work, as there is no known bound $\varepsilon$ such that $|L^{(n)}(f,k/2)| < \varepsilon$ implies $L^{(n)}(f,k/2) = 0$.
-Nonetheless, if the order of vanishing is small then there are other methods to computationally verify the order of vanishing.
+Nonetheless, if the order of vanishing is small, then there are other methods to computationally verify the order of vanishing.
 Using these methods we were able to provably verify the analytic rank of all modular forms for which the $L$-functions were computed.
-The way the analytic computations were verified are detailed below.
-The strategy used depends on the order of vanishing, and whether the modular form is self dual or not.
-The analytic rank zero case is skipped because this can just be done by $L(f,k/2)$ to enough precision using interval arithmetic until $0$ is no longer in the computed interval.
+The way the analytic computations were verified is detailed below.
+The strategy used depends on the order of vanishing, and whether the modular form is self-dual or not.
+The analytic rank zero case is skipped because this can just be done by computing $L(f,k/2)$ to enough precision using interval arithmetic until $0$ is no longer in the computed interval.